Quick Start#

 To get a live version of your workflow on Latch, simply type:

-latch register --remote covid-wf
+latch register --remote --yes covid-wf

-Now, visit Latch Console, and you will see a live, no-code interface of your assemble and sort workflow!
+Once registration completes, visit Latch Console, and you will see a live, no-code interface of your assemble and sort workflow!

 Interface UI